project-owner/Peppy.doc/Screensaver.md

 2. **Logo**.
 3. **Slideshow**.

-The Screensaver delay is the time of inactivity (no user actions) after which starts screensaver.
+The Screensaver delay is the time of inactivity (no user actions) after which screensaver starts.
 The delay can be one of the following:

 1. **1 minute**.
 2. **3 minutes**.